 Whether working on issues that affect rural Canada, or pushing her limits in the outdoors, Lisa brings a high level of organization, energy and skill to everything she does.

-Linda has been honored to learn from many Elders and Knowledge Keepers along with the opportunity to participate in the Indigenous Canada Certificate.
-These leanings have inspired her commitment and ability to lead stakeholder engagement though the understanding and importance of Reconciliation.
+Linda has been honoured to learn from many Elders and Knowledge Keepers along with the opportunity to participate in the Indigenous Canada Certificate.
+These leanings have inspired her commitment and ability to lead stakeholder engagement through the understanding and importance of Reconciliation.
 Linda utilizes system integration that is based on the TRC recommendations, the rights-based approach, and the United Nations Declaration on the Rights of Indigenous Peoples.

 Asad is the Housing Director at RDN and works mainly with the Sustainable Housing Initiative (SHI).
 Asad graduated from the University of Alberta with a Bachelor of Commerce, majoring in Finance.